 Once you enable said feature, Rotation Control will be accessible from your phone's status bar, displaying a set of options that are one swipe (down) away at any time.
 The option that always forces your screen to show content in landscape mode, regardless of what app you're using and how you're holding your device, is the one on the far right, as seen below.

-After you tap on that option, everything on your phone will be displayed in landscape mode, from the home screen to any app you may be using - Instagram included.
+After you tap on that option in Rotation Control, everything on your phone will be displayed in landscape mode, from the home screen to any app you may be using - Instagram included.

-If you need to force your screen to always stay in portrait mode, you have to tap on the fourth icon from the right:
+If you need to force your screen to always stay in portrait mode, you have to tap on the fourth icon in Rotation Control from the right:

 When you no longer need Rotation Control to stay in your status bar, you just have to disable its "Start controlling rotation" feature.
 Alternatively, if you think you'll be using the app frequently, you can leave the feature enabled, while also enabling the "Start on boot" option (seen below) - thus, Rotation Control will automatically show up in the status bar when you power up your phone.